onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Sets the done button text in toolbar.</p>
-<p>By default, UniWebView will show a &quot;Done&quot; button at bottom-right corner in the
+<p>By default, UniWebView will show a &quot;Done&quot; button at bottom-right corner in the toolbar.
-toolbar.
 You could change its title by passing a text.</p>
-<p>This method is only for iOS, since there is no toolbar on Android.</p>
+<p>This method is only for iOS since there is no toolbar on Android.</p>
 </div>
             <div class='parameters'>
 <div class='section-title'>Parameters</div>